openservicemesh/osm/docs/example/README.md

 - http://localhost:8082 - **bookstore-v2**

 ## Inspect Dashboards
-OSM ships with a set of pre-configured Grafana dashboards. **NOTE** If you still have the additional terminal still running the `./scripts/port-forward-all.sh` script, go ahead and `CTRL+C` to terminate the port forwarding. the `osm dashboard` port redirection will not work simultaneously with the port forwarding script still running.
+OSM ships with a set of pre-configured Grafana dashboards. **NOTE** If you still have the additional terminal still running the `./scripts/port-forward-all.sh` script, go ahead and `CTRL+C` to terminate the port forwarding.
+The `osm dashboard` port redirection will not work simultaneously with the port forwarding script still running.
 The `osm dashboard` can be viewed with the following command:
 ```bash
 $ osm dashboard
 ```